 While the Project is a private proposal for development in Benton County, the Applicant has opted into EFSEC jurisdiction and the Project is subject to EFSEC review.
 The Applicant completed a SEPA environmental checklist consistent with WAC 197-11-960.
 The Applicant's SEPA environmental checklist is provided as Appendix C to this ASC.
 Absent EFSEC jurisdiction, Benton County would likely have been the SEPA lead agency responsible for making a significance determination regarding the Project.
 Instead, a SEPA Determination would be issued by EFSEC in compliance with the SEPA process and applicable rules under WAC 197-11.
 The Applicant's SEPA environmental checklist (Appendix C) refers to detailed analysis in this ASC to provide EFSEC with sufficient information to make a SEPA determination.
-This ASC and attached SEPA environmental checklist (Appendix C) demonstrate that with the implementation of proposed avoidance, minimization, and mitigation measures, the Project would not have a significant adverse impact on environmental resources.
+Following the Applicant's withdrawal of its request for expedited review, EFSEC determined that a full EIS would be prepared for the Project.